DustyCar/NC_News_Front/README.md

 To set up the project locally, follow these steps:

 ### 1: Clone the repository
+Copy the link and paste it into a new directory in your command line.

 ### 2: Install dependencies
 Ensure you have Node.js installed, then run: